thedumbtechguy/ansible-role-host-bootstrap/README.md

-# Ansible Role: Server Dependencies
+# Ansible Role: Host Bootstrap

-An ansible role to install required ansible dependencies for ubuntu hosts.
+An ansible role to install required ansible dependencies for hosts.

 ## Requirements